aglantzrbc/deep-learning-challenge/README.md

 ## 3. Installation:

-- The [GitHub](https://github.com/aglantzrbc/leaflet-challenge) repository (version 2.9.1) containing all project files is publicly accessible.
+- The [GitHub](https://github.com/aglantzrbc/deep-learning-challenge) repository (version 2.9.1) containing all project files is publicly accessible.
 - **Constituent program files and their locations:**
-  -  _HTML:_ **index.html** -- located at root level (run this file)
-  -  _CSS:_ **style.css** -- located in the _css_ subdirectory one level below the root level
-  -  _JAVASCRIPT_ (Mapbox API access token): **config.js** -- located at root level
-  -  _JAVASCRIPT_ (main JavaScript file): **logic.js** -- located in the _Leaflet-Part-1_2_ subdirectory one level below the root level
-- **If the relative placement of files, above, is altered, the code won't run.**
-- The program relies upon regular updates from the two source URLs at periodic intervals.
-At times, imperfections or interruptions in the connection may cause a reduction in functionality, such as the inability to toggle layers. **When this happens, it is recommended that the user refresh their browser.** _Please note that alerts in the platform console may occur, but do not necessarily mean function is impaired._
-  - Another way to deal with resource access issues is to spin up a local server using [cross-origin resource sharing (CORS)](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing), such as through the [Git](https://git-scm.com/) command "python -m http.server", and run the code through a local port, ideally via a private or incognito browser window or tab.
-- The program's Mapbox functionality is provided by an API access token individually supplied to the author.
-The terms of use may change over time or the token's utility may expire, causing the program to no longer function as intended. **If this happens, it is recommended that the user obtain their own access token from [Mapbox](https://www.mapbox.com/about/maps/) and update the _config.js_ file.** _Please see the bottom of this README document for access to terms of use for the Mapbox API and its major associated functionality source._
+  -  _Jupyter_Notebook_Files_ - Subfolder contains the _Original_ attempt file and three subsequent _Optimization_ files, in sequence, all with an .ipynb extension.
+  -  _H5_Files_ - Subfolder containing the same files, each with an .h5 extension.
+- Since h5 files have already been created, the last cell of each .ipnyb file should not be rerun.
-- The assignment details and starter code are proprietary and located on the [Rutgers University](https://www.rutgers.edu/) [(edX)](https://www.edx.org/) Bootcamp Spot [Module 15 Leaflet Challenge](https://courses.bootcampspot.com/courses/3337/assignments/54007?module_item_id=961640) webpage.
+- The assignment details and starter code are proprietary and located on the [Rutgers University](https://www.rutgers.edu/) [(edX)](https://www.edx.org/) Bootcamp Spot [Module 21 Challenge](https://bootcampspot.instructure.com/courses/3337/assignments/54017?module_item_id=962033) webpage.
-- The latest versions of the coding languages are [CSS3](https://en.wikipedia.org/wiki/CSS), [HTML5](https://en.wikipedia.org/wiki/HTML5), and [JavaScript ES13](https://en.wikipedia.org/wiki/JavaScript).
 - This project was created on a [PC](https://en.wikipedia.org/wiki/Personal_computer) using [Google Chrome](https://www.google.com/chrome/) for [Windows](https://www.microsoft.com/en-us/windows) version 115.0.5790.102 and its associated [Google DevTools](https://developer.chrome.com/docs/devtools/) extension. **If the program doesn't function, it is recommended that the user attempt running it on this platform and browser.**
 - Coding was guided by the [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) ("don't repeat yourself") principle.